logbyjungle/ReverendTranslated/README.md

 > implement github actions: deploy containers and tests if requests work
 > implement security features: protection from ddos,fail2ban,modsecurity...
 > add github badges
-> make dark/light mode and buttons get activated as soon as the page starts loading
 > make it possible to get translation from the original chinese version

 *This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.